Orange-Pulp/Catstonaut-Shooter-Game/README.md

 Here is the link to the pygame git repo https://github.com/pygame you will need to have it in some form to play this game.

-Thanks for checking this out, Have fun!
+Thanks for checking this out, Have fun blasting them asteroids!